nyowusu/lingumi-test/README.md

 ## PART 1:

-I used the create react app to spin the project.
+I used create react app to spin the project.

 Besides the libraries and their dependencies the rest is my code.